web-mi/RocketChatApiClient/UserManagementApi/docs/Api/UsersApi.md

-$apiInstance = new RocketChatUserManagementApi\Api\UsersApi(
+$apiInstance = new WebMIRocketChatApiClientUserManagementApi\Api\UsersApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
 $x_user_id = rbAXPnMktTFbNpwtJ; // string | The authenticated user ID.
 $x_auth_token = RScctEHSmLGZGywfIhWyRpyofhKOiMoUIpimhvheU3f; // string | The authenticated user token.
-$post_api_v1_users_set_avatar_request = {"avatarUrl":"http://domain.tld/to/my/own/avatar.jpg"}; // \RocketChatUserManagementApi\Model\PostApiV1UsersSetAvatarRequest | You have 2 options to set the user avatar:   * Upload the image file to use as the new avatar, as form data.
+$post_api_v1_users_set_avatar_request = {"avatarUrl":"http://domain.tld/to/my/own/avatar.jpg"}; // \WebMIRocketChatApiClientUserManagementApi\Model\PostApiV1UsersSetAvatarRequest | You have 2 options to set the user avatar:   * Upload the image file to use as the new avatar, as form data.
 For example, `image=@my-own-avatar.png`.   * Enter the image URL you want to set as the user avatar in the request body.

 try {
     $result = $apiInstance->postApiV1UsersSetAvatar($x_user_id, $x_auth_token, $post_api_v1_users_set_avatar_request);